Wahid al-Balous: Death

-He was assassinated in Suwayda by a car bomb on 4 September 2015, which killed many other Druze leaders.
+He was assassinated in Suwayda, in the "Ain al-Marj region" by a car bomb on 4 September 2015, which killed many other Druze leaders.
+According to an analysis by Aymenn Jawad Al-Tamimi, many of the killed were from Bayraq Al Nu'aim.
 The convoy of vehicles with which he was traveling was also targeted by gunmen, which resulted in the wounding of his two sons, Fahd, and Laith, as well as his brother, Ra’fat.

 Over 40 people were killed in a second blast, which took place near National Hospital in Suwayda.

 Members of the opposition blamed the Syrian Government for the blasts.
 Eight government loyalists were killed the same night as his assassination, according to the Syrian Observatory for Human Rights, following the storming of two local security branches in Suwayda by residents, some of whom were armed.

 Syrian state television reported that the killer was a Druze named Wafi Abu Trabi, who it alleged was a member of the Al-Nusra Front, but his confession was disregarded by a local activist named Tarek Abdul-Hai.
 Abu Trabi, who was an aide of al-Balous, led anti-Assad demonstrations after al-Balous' death.
 He was ambushed by the Syrian military and Druze factions working with Assad and died in February 2016 in the custody of the Assad regime.
+According to a document released by the Second Military Field Court in August 2018, he died in May 2016.

+Several weeks after his death, the three Sheikhs of Reason spoke at a meeting with Wafiq Nasser, who headed the Military Intelligence Directorate in Suwayda, indicating that they had given Nasser permission to eliminate the Men of Dignity group.

+Al-Balous' grave, which was located in Al-Mazraa, was reportedly "desecrated" by fighters affiliated with the Suwayda Military Council.